LostByteSoft/Bash-Sha-256-Verification/readme.md

 -create_sha256.sh

--create_sha512.sh

-	Ask for one file to hash and create *.sha256 or *.sha512 file.
+	Ask for one file to hash and create *.sha256 file.
 With correct name and formatting.
 Only for one file

 -testfile.txt